Categories

 The Economic Narrative for the Climate Crisis

 The stories that are important in the climate crisis are the ones that describe how our society, politics and economy function.
 It really doesn’t matter what our creation myths are, or our philosophies, or our histories.
 What is important is what influences the way we live our everyday lives and do our everyday business, because this all adds up to the global impact we have on the physical world.
-These are the economic stories we believe in, and we believe in them even if we have no clue about economics.
-They are our economic myths, our political stories, and they colour our decisions as we navigate our lives, whether we are aware of it or not.
+These are the economic stories we believe in, and we believe in them even if we have no clue about economics or think we believe the opposite.
+They are our society’s cultural and economic myths, stories that colour our everyday decisions, whether we are aware of it or not.

 Looking back over the last 100 years reveals the dominant economic stories that have been culturally accepted, and show how we arrived where we are today.
 Psychology and culture demand that there is only one dominant story in the public mind at one time.
 These stories enjoy or enjoyed full public acceptance in their prime.
 Their followers enjoy media confirmation, academic consensus and a democratic majority.